steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

 ## Implementation Details

 What is inside a Hadoop Token?
-Whatever the service provider wishes to supply.
+Whateve marshallable data the service wishes to supply.

 A token is treated as a byte array to be passed in communications, such as when setting up an IPC connection, or as a data to include on an HTTP header while negotiating with a remote REST endpoint.

 The code on the server which issues tokens, the `SecretManager` is free to fill its byte arrays with